garrekstemo/TransferMatrix.jl/docs/src/guide/quickstart.md

 ## Quarter-wave mirror

-Let's make a simple quarter-wave mirror, or distributed bragg reflector (DBR).
+Let's make a simple quarter-wave mirror, or [distributed bragg reflector](https://en.wikipedia.org/wiki/Distributed_Bragg_reflector) (DBR).
 We will do this via alternating layers of titanium dioxide (n = 2.13) and silica (n = 1.46) optimized for a wavelength of 630 nm.
 We'll make three periods of these two layers and and layer of air.
 This 4x4 transfer matrix method simultaneously calculates the transmittance and reflectance for s-polarized and p-polarized radiation.
-(We are using the powerful plotting library [Makie](https://makie.juliaplots.org/) to produce the figures.)
+(We are using the powerful plotting library [Makie.jl](https://makie.juliaplots.org/) to produce the figures.)

 ```@setup dbr
 using Pkg